 There are many foods that humans eat that are perfectly safe and healthy for dogs.
 And chickpeas are one of those foods.
 In fact, veterinarians often recommend that dogs eat chickpeas because they contain a number of health benefits for pets.
-This makes chickpeas, also known as garbanzo beans, a great option if you’re looking for a snack that’s both good and tasty for your dogs.
+Also known as garbanzo beans, chickpeas make a great option if you’re looking for a snack that’s both good and tasty for your dogs.

 However, you should be careful with different kinds of chickpeas and preparations.
 For example, dogs may or may not be able to eat hummus depending on whether it contains certain ingredients and spices.
 Below, we will discuss why chickpeas are good for dogs as well as the different types that are safe for canines!